lowRISC/opentitan/hw/ip/spi_device/doc/theory_of_operation.md

 ![TPM over SPI block diagram](../doc/tpm-blockdiagram.svg)

-The TPM over SPI submodule processes the low level data only.
+The TPM over SPI submodule processes the low level data only, and it is not compliant with the SPI TPM command timing specifications.
-The TPM submodule parses the incoming SPI MOSI line and stacks the stream up to the SW accessible registers, such as TPM_CMD_ADDR, and TPM_WRITE_FIFO.
+The TPM submodule parses the incoming SPI MOSI line and stacks the stream up to the SW accessible registers, such as TPM_CMD_ADDR and the write FIFO buffer.
 The SW must decode the command and the address.
 Then the SW reads the data from the write FIFO or pushes data into the read FIFO depending on the command.